 Must syrup is essentially pressed grape juice that contains seeds, stems and skins of the grape.
 Must is usually cooked and reduced into a syrup which can be used in cooking.
 While not easy to procure everywhere, you can still find the Italian vin cotto, a syrup made from grape must, or in some cases from figs. It can be found in gourmet Italian groceries or also on Amazon.
 It's amazing in sauces, drizzled on salads and on cheese or over roasted meats.
 I hear that Mario Batali swears by it when he cooks.

-Rose vinegar isn't something we have today but we do have white wine vinegar and rosewater.
-Combining the two are a decent modern equivalent.
+Rose vinegar isn't common today but you can find a modern version on Amazon, or you could combine white wine vinegar and traditional rosewater (found in Middle Eastern groceries) for a decent modern equivalent.
 Rosewater is an increasingly common ingredient in pastries and cocktails so it is easier to procure than in the past.
-I also turned to Amazon for rosewater for this recipe.
+I turned to Amazon for rose essence for this recipe.
 Note that this stuff is VERY potent.
 A little goes a long long way.
 In this recipe you may find that it seems overpowering, even with the small amount required.
 Don't worry, when it cooks it blends very nicely.
 You can probably also find it in Middle Eastern or Greek markets.

 Visciola cherries are probably the closest cherry we have today to what cherries in Scappi's time would have tasted like.
 Today's cherries are sweeter than they would have been in the Renaissance.
 That said, the differences are bound to be small so don't sweat it and get what you like.